Simply put, asset allocation is the distribution or allocation of your money among different investments such as stocks, bonds and cash.

-Fixed-income investments (bonds) have historically earned lower returns but experienced less volatility than equities over the long term.* For the period 1979 through 2008, intermediate government bonds return an annualized average rate of 8.6%.* The lower volatility makes them more suitable for short-term, as well as long-term, holding periods.
+Bonds have historically earned lower returns and have experienced less volatility than equities over the long term.
+The lower volatility makes them suitable for short-term, as well as long-term, holding periods.
 Also, much of the return normally comes in the form of interest payments.
 So, you can receive an ongoing stream of income without having to sell investments.

-Cash equivalents, such as Treasury bills and money market funds, have experienced the lowest returns but also the lowest volatility of the three classes, over the long term.
-For the period 1979 through 2008, U.S. Treasury bills returned an annualized average rate of 5.8%.* This asset class’s advantage is liquidity – the ability to convert the investment into cash quickly and easily.
+Cash equivalents such as Treasury bills and money market funds, have experienced the lowest returns but also the lowest volatility of these three classes, over the long term.
+This asset class’s objective is liquidity – the ability to convert the investment into cash quickly and easily.